“DNS is the lifeblood of the internet.”

 We implement:

-1–2 strictly malware & command-and-control focused blocklists
+- 1–2 strictly malware and command-and-control focused blocklists

-About 500,000 malicious DNS entries
+- About 500,000 malicious DNS entries

-No ad blocking by default
+- No ad blocking by default

-No content filtering
+- No content filtering

 This protects customers from:

-Botnet command servers
+- Botnet command servers

-Phishing landing pages
+- Phishing landing pages

-Malware distribution domains
+- Malware distribution domains

 Even if a device becomes compromised, blocking DNS-based command and control often prevents the malware from functioning at all.